Medically reviewed on March 10, 2017

 What happens if I overdose?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention if you think you have used too much of pentobarbital.
 An overdose of pentobarbital can be fatal.

 Overdose symptoms may include extreme drowsiness, weak or limp feeling, slow or shallow breathing, weak pulse, rapid heart rate, little or no urination, pinpoint or dilated pupils, feeling cold, or fainting.